saransh0007/final-arch-redis-scp-connectivity/README.md

 7. GCS bucket on host project to store remote state.
 8. Tested the setup using: https://cloud.google.com/memorystore/docs/cluster/connect-cluster-instance#connect_from_a_compute_engine_vm_using_redis_cli

- 1. Initialize Terraform with a local backend:
+A. Initialize Terraform with a local backend:

     terraform init

- 2. Before, provisioning resources, validate your terraform config and verify the resources being created by running below commands:
+B. Before, provisioning resources, validate your terraform config and verify the resources being created by running below commands:

  a. terraform fmt
  b. terraform validate
  c. terraform plan

- 3. For provisioning resources
+ C. For provisioning resources

     terraform apply

- 4. Migrate Terraform state to the remote Cloud Storage backend (run once):
+ D. Migrate Terraform state to the remote Cloud Storage backend (run once):

     terraform init -migrate-state